nus-cs1010/2324-s1/docs/07-arithmetic-ops.md

 double half = (double)3/(double)2;
 ```

-The second fix above explicitly converts the type or _casts_ the type of values 2 and 3 into a `double`.
+The second fix above explicitly converts the type, or casts the type, of values 2 and 3 into a `double`.

-{++ NEW ++} It is always a good practice to be explicit when programming so that the readers of your code knows your intention.
-As such, in CS1010, we will use explicit casting to convert `long` to `double` when necessary.
+{++ NEW ++} As it is a good practice to be explicit when programming so that the readers of your code knows your intention, in CS1010, we will use explicit casting to convert `long` to `double` when necessary.
 ```C
 long x = 3;
 long y = 2